cocktailpeanut/dalai/docs/README.md

 - `req`: a request object. made up of the following attributes:
   - `prompt`: **(required)** The prompt string
   - `model`: **(required)** The model name to query ("7B", "13B", etc.)
+  - `url`: only needed if connecting to a remote dalai server
+    - if unspecified, it uses the node.js API to directly run dalai locally
+    - if specified (for example `ws://localhost:3000`) it looks for a socket.io endpoint at the URL and connects to it.
   - `threads`: The number of threads to use (The default is 8 if unspecified)
   - `n_predict`: The number of tokens to return (The default is 128 if unspecified)
   - `seed`: The seed.
 The default is -1 (none)
   - `top_k`
   - `top_p`
+  - `repeat_last_n`
+  - `repeat_penalty`
   - `temp`: temperature
   - `batch_size`: batch size
+  - `skip_end`: by default, every session ends with `\n\n<end>`, which can be used as a marker to know when the full response has returned.
+However sometimes you may not want this suffix.
+Set `skip_end: true` and the response will no longer end with `\n\n<end>`
 - `callback`: the streaming callback function that gets called every time the client gets any token response back from the model

 ### Examples